albertoZurini/Online-MNIST/README.md

 # How to run

-After you have installed all required libraries, run the main script with:
+After you have installed all required libraries, enable the environment and run the main script

+source activate webDL

 python main.py